ec-benchmark-organizers/ec-benchmark/joint-paper/joint-paper-outline.md

 # Proposals for further analysis
-In the August online meeting we will decide on the following proposals.
+In the online meeting on August 10 we will decide on the following proposals.

 Feel free to send me your proposals and I will add them here (a.haselsteiner@uni-bremen.de).